futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 # Introduction

-PG gate is a component of the SQL layer for K2 Chorgori SQL, which is based on Postgres running on top of K2 SKV, a schema aware in-memory key value store.
+PG gate is a component of the SQL layer for K2 Chogori SQL, which is based on Postgres running on top of K2 SKV, a schema aware in-memory key value store.
 The design draft is proposed [here] (./K2SqlDesignProposal).
 Here the PG gate is a component that integrates Postgres and K2 SKV.
 Please be aware that we adopted the modified version of PG from YugabyteDB and thus, we also inherit most of its logic implemented inside PG.
 Here we only cover the PG gate implementation from PG to SKV client.
 The SKV client itself is outside of the scope of this document.